voorhoede/front-end-guide/README.md

 	$ npm install

-The front-end vendor components are managed with [Bower](http://bower.io/) and can be isntall via:
+The front-end vendor components are managed with [Bower](http://bower.io/) and can be install via:

 	$ bower install